 This means UE can still perform serving cell measurement offloading (i.e., serving cell measurement fully offloaded to LR and no serving cell measurement via MR is required), though the exit condition for serving cell measurement offloading is fulfilled.
 If the exit condition for serving cell measurement offloading is fulfilled, the UE should stop serving cell measurement offloading as suggested by HW, so that the UE can resume the serving cell measurement via MR.

-Proposal 6 Change CR as follow: LP-WUS UE is not required to perform serving cell measurement offloading according to requirements specified in TS 38.133 [8] if the exit condition for serving cell measurement offloading in clause 5.2.4.x.4 is fulfilled.
+Proposal 6 Change CR as follow: LP-WUS UE shall stop performing serving cell measurement offloading according to requirements specified in TS 38.133 [8] if the exit condition for serving cell measurement offloading in clause 5.2.4.x.4 is fulfilled.

 Whether to support LR measurement-based uplink carrier selection for RA/SDT (NUL or SUL)